fran-00/Gila/README.md

 ## How to build the .exe file

-On the root directory:
+On the root directory (with the virtual environment activated and PyInstaller installed):

-        pyinstaller cli.py --name gila --onefile
+        pyinstaller cli.py --onefile --name gila --add-data="storage/saved_settings.json:." --add-data="storage/assets:."

+You will find **gila.exe** executable file inside *dist* directory: remember to copy *storage* folder there before distributing it!

 ## Notes